oborys/DNAC-Monitoring-App/README.md

 open new terminal tab and run the commands

-install redis for mac:
+install Redis for mac:

 `brew install redis`

-install redis for linux:
+install Redis for linux:

 `sudo apt-get install redis-server`